jlord/git-it-electron/README.md

 ---

-### Tips For Getting Started
+## Tips For Getting Started

+### Code snippets

-**Code snippets** often times look like `$ some command --here`.
+Often times you'll see `$ some command --here`.
 The dollar sign identifies the line as one a user would enter into the command line, but you don't actually include it when you type it into terminal.
 In this case, you'd actually just type `some command --here`.

+### Variables

-**Variables** are indicated by `<VARIABLENAME>` or <`<variable_name>`in code snippets.
-When you actually use the line of code, replace `<VARIABLENAME>`, with your data/value.
+Variables are indicated by `< >` e.g., `<VARIABLENAME>` or `<variable_name>`in code snippets.
+When you actually use the line of code, replace `<VARIABLENAME>`, with your data/value/content.
 For instance to make a new folder in terminal the format is, `mkdir <FOLDERNAME>`, so if you wanted to make a folder named 'octocat', you'd type: `mkdir octocat`.

-**Command line, Terminal and Bash** all basically mean the same thing: the MS-DOS, Doogie Howser looking screen full of words and numbers.
+### Command line, Terminal and Bash

+They all basically mean the same thing: the MS-DOS, Doogie Howser looking screen full of words and numbers.
 It's awesomely powerful and allows you to control your computer with text commands.

 You can do a lot of things from your terminal like delete, rename, copy or create files and folders; run scripts and send things back and forth between servers (like the ones storing things on GitHub.com) and your computer (also a server!).

+### Tips for Learning Bash Commands

-To lean Linux Command Line this resource [http://linuxcommand.org/index.php](http://linuxcommand.org/index.php) is highly recommended.
+To lean Linux/Mac Bash commands, this resource [http://linuxcommand.org/index.php](http://linuxcommand.org/index.php) is highly recommended.
 Note that you can run some basic utility Linux Bash commands even on Windows using git-bash or Powershell.
+Windows 10 and newer verion allow you to install Ubuntu as an App via WSL; see [https://docs.microsoft.com/en-us/windows/wsl/install](https://docs.microsoft.com/en-us/windows/wsl/install) for details.